 Others consider it to be a symbol of imperial strength as the castle stands out against the backdrop of hills in the surrounding area.
 There are several unique features about the castle.
 The overall shape of the castle is quite impressive and the sixteen rooms are in a trapezoid form on two floors, which are connected by grand staircases placed in the towers.

-The center of the castle has a beautiful courtyard with eight sides. it is believed that the ocatagon is a symbol representing the union of the earth and the sky.
+The center of the castle has a beautiful courtyard with eight sides.
+It is believed that the octagon is a symbol representing the union of the earth and the sky.
 Many scholars believe that Frederick might have been inspired by the Dome of the Rock in Jerusalem or by the Palatine Chapel in Aachen Cathedral where he had travelled before the castle had been built.

 Later History of the Castle

 By the 18th century, the castle had been quite badly damaged.
 The interior of the castle had been stripped of its various precious sculptures, furnishings and marbles and had become a refuge for bandits and local rebels.
 Originally the castle had beautiful marble columns and walls but most of them have vanished over the years.
-Later on it was also used as a prison and as a refuge during a plague that had hit the region.
-The castle had fallen into disrepair and had been abandoned for a very long time.
+Later on it was also used as a prison and as a refuge during a plague that hit the region.
+The castle fell into disrepair and was abandoned for a very long time.
 At last it was purchased for 25,000 lire by the local government in 1876, but the restoration work had only begun in 1928.

-In 1996 the castle had been named as a UNESCO world heritage site and the castle is also depicted on the 1 Euro cent coin.
+In 1996 the castle was named as a UNESCO world heritage site and it is also depicted on the 1 Euro cent coin.
 Castel del Monte has been considered to be one of the most interesting examples of medieval military architecture and has been considered to be one of the most important castles in Italy for several decades.
 The castle continues to attract tourists from all over Italy and even from other parts of the world and it remains a mystical and interesting place for scholars as well as the locals.